The BPM Festival: History

-2017 shooting, move to Portugal
+2017 shooting

 On 16 January 2017, four people were killed and fifteen were wounded by a "lone shooter" during a closing event for the festival at the Blue Parrot nightclub where Seth Troxler was playing.
 A woman also died in a stampede that ensued as a result of the gunfire.
 Organizers identified three of the victims killed as being part of the festival's security staff.
 An image of a narcomanta claiming responsibility for the attack, left by the drug cartel Los Zetas, circulated following the shootings.
 The message contained specific references to BPM and Philip Pulitano, stated that they "didn't get in line", and also contained threats against rival gangs.
 While authorities had not yet connected the shootings to Los Zetas, a person familiar with the matter told CBC News that the attack might have been the result of non-compliance with the gang's demands.
 Following the shooting, it was reported that the organizers had gone into hiding.

 On 16 January 2017, Mayor Cristina Torres Gómez stated in El Universal that the city's stance was to no longer allow BPM's organizers to hold events there.
 Maria Helena Mata Pineda, president of Riviera Maya's Business Coordinating Council, called for a ban of all electronic music events in the region, stating that "We don't want BPM here anymore, or any other similar event.
 We don't want it and we thank the authorities who are listening."
 On 24 January 2017, organizers released their first official statement regarding the shooting, reporting that 14 of the 15 attendees wounded had been released from hospital.
 The organizers also stated that news reports attributing the shooting to cartel activity were "based on speculation and misinformation from unidentified sources".

+Relocation to Portugal

-During one of its shows, organizers had announced that the 2017 edition would be the final edition held in Mexico, as they were considering moving the festival to Brazil or Portugal.
-In April 2017, it was announced that the event would be held at Praia da Rocha, Portugal for the first time in September 2017.
+Organizers canceled future events in Mexico while they considered moving the festival to Brazil or Portugal.
+Organizers announced in April 2017 that their next festival would be held at Praia da Rocha, Portugal in September that year.